Age of consent in the GDPR: updated mapping

 Article 8 of the General Data Protection Regulation (GDPR) contains specific requirements regarding consent for the processing of personal data of children.

-The general rule provides for a parental consent requirement for all youth under 16 years old when information society services are offered directly to them, and consent is the legitimation ground that is relied upon.
-However, the Member States may choose to deviate and decide to lower the age threshold to 15, 14, or 13 years.
-In preparation for the implementation GDPR, in a number of EU Member States national (draft) implementation acts, national consultations or guidance by Data Protection Authorities (DPAs) have been published.
-Although in most countries no final decisions have been taken, preliminary research into a selection of the national approaches, based on official and public documents, shows that a fragmented landscape is gradually emerging.
+The general rule provides for a parental consent requirement for all youth under 16 years old in situations where information society services are offered directly to them, and consent is the legitimation ground that is relied upon1.
+However, Member States may choose to deviate and decide to lower the age threshold to 15, 14, or 13 years.
+In preparation for the implementation of the GDPR, national (draft) implementation acts, national consultations or guidance by Data Protection Authorities (DPAs) have been published across the EU.
+Although in many countries no final decisions have been taken, preliminary research into a selection of national approaches, based on official and public documents, shows that a fragmented landscape is gradually emerging.

-Since the publication of an initial article in June 2017, in the run-up to the Roundtable on the GDPR and children's rights, new developments have occurred.
+Since the publication of an initial article in June 2017, its update in July and the Roundtable on the GDPR and children's rights, new developments have occurred.
 In particular, recent amendments of the regulatory mapping now concern not only Austria, Ireland and Spain but also Finland, Germany, Lithuania and the United Kingdom.

-Figure 1: Current provisional indications of age chosen for parental consent across the EU
+Figure 1: Current provisional indications of age of consent across the EU

 On 28 March 2017, the Ministry of Digital Affairs presented a preliminary draft of certain provisions of a new Personal Data Protection Act.
 It is proposed that the consent of parents or legal guardians of a child to process that child's personal data will be required for children under the age of 13.